REQUEST FOR STATEMENT OF INTEREST

 Option 4: Develop, implement, and document a base-wide inventory survey for small mammals on Edwards AFB similar to the previously established survey methodologies.

 Option 5: Perform a second field survey of small mammals following the previously established methodology and incorporate the results from both the first and second season efforts.

 Note: At this time we are only requesting that you demonstrate available qualifications and skills for performing similar or same type of work.
 You will be evaluated for request for a proposal based on skills, qualifications and certifications demonstrated in your SOI.

 Period of Performance.
-The base period of performance is anticipated to be 18 months from date of award.
-With a possible two optional 6 month extensions depending on the construction schedule.
+The base period of performance is anticipated to be 18 months from date of award plus six optional 18-month periods.

 Materials Requested for Statement of Interest/Qualifications: